MHJahanbakhsh/notes/js.md

 ### what the hell is Symbol?
 __it is a new premitive type in javascript.behind the scenes it represents a unique id like `9823487236487232892739`__

+in javascript Functions are objects.
+They have properties and methods.
+But this type of objects can be called.